Alabama's frozen embryo ruling is having its first effects. Here's what to know

 The decision issued in wrongful death cases brought by couples who had frozen embryos destroyed in an accident could potentially leave clinics vulnerable to lawsuits and restrict access to treatment.

 On Wednesday, the University of Alabama Birmingham hospital paused IVF treatments while it considers the ruling's significance.
-On Thursday, a second IVF provider in Alabama said it is pausing parts of its program.
+On Thursday, IVF providers Alabama Fertility Services and Mobile Infirmary decided to pause parts of their programs.

-Alabama Fertility Services said in a statement that has “made the impossibly difficult decision to hold new IVF treatments due to the legal risk to our clinic and our embryologists.”

 Here's what to know about this increasingly common fertility treatment.